About The Divorcer

 “Sorry for what?”
 Cole asks.
 “Raise your drink.
 This might be the greatest thing ever.
 God’s finally doing me a solid!
 Come on then, man.”

 Their glasses clank and they drink their whiskey clean and fast, same as always.
 Craig’s not sure what they’re toasting but he goes along with it.
 “What exactly is your thinking on this?
-Are you thinking about another chance with Elise?
+Are you after another chance with Elise?
 Just want to be sure I’m on the same page.”

 Cole looks at him the same way he did when they were kids and Craig got the better present at Christmas.
 “What the h—no, shit’s sake.
 It’s my big opportunity.
 To ruin her life.
 The heavens have proclaimed it.
 I mean, what are the odds?
 Of all the asshole law firms in all the towns in all the world, he walks into mine.”